ritza-co/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 These are used when creating an Action definition.
 - `userActionId`
 - `name`, `localizedNames`
 - `startEmailTemplateId`, `cancelEmailTemplateId`, `modifyEmailTemplateId`, `endEmailTemplateId`, — The Id of the email template that is used when the Action starts, is cancelled, is modified, or expires.
-Temporal Actions have all four events, whereas instantaneous actions have only the start event.
+Temporal Actions have all four events, whereas instantaneous Actions have only the start event.
-- `includeEmailInEventJSON` — Whether to include the email information in the JSON that is sent to the webhook when a user action is taken.
+- `includeEmailInEventJSON` — Whether to include the email information in the JSON that is sent to the webhook when an Action is taken.
 - `options`, `options[x].name`, `options[x].localizedNames`
 - `preventLogin` — User may not log in if true until the Action expires.
 - `sendEndEvent` — Whether to call webhooks when this Action instance expires.